weder96/aws_certified_developer_associate/README.md

         - Secure
             - With AWS CodeBuild, your build artifacts are encrypted with customer-specific keys that are managed by the AWS Key Management Service (KMS).
             - CodeBuild is integrated with AWS Identity and Access Management (IAM), so you can assign user-specific permissions to your build projects.
+    - ### Resources
+      -  Enable CodeBuild timeouts
+        - A build represents a set of actions performed by AWS CodeBuild to create output artifacts (for example, a JAR file) based on a set of input artifacts (for example, a collection of Java class files).
+        -The following rules apply when you run multiple builds:
+          - When possible, builds run concurrently.
+The maximum number of concurrently running builds can vary.
+          - Builds are queued if the number of concurrently running builds reaches its limit.
+The maximum number of builds in a queue is five times the concurrent build limit.
+          - A build in a queue that does not start after the number of minutes specified in its time out value is removed from the queue.
+          - The default timeout value is eight hours.
+You can override the build queue timeout with a value between five minutes and eight hours when you run your build.
+          -By setting the timeout configuration, the build process will automatically terminate post the expiry of the configured timeout.

 ##  AWS CodeCommit